shekharbiswas/Azure_DevOps/P1/README.md

 ### Terraform

-The terraform file creates these resources listed below
+The terraform file creates these resources listed below:

-### Resources

 - **Resource Group** - A container to manage all related Azure resources.
 - **Virtual Network** - Defines the private network space for resources.